 A remote and rugged trail that climbs very steeply to the top of 7,577-ft.
 Rice Peak.
-Great views on a clear day, including a distant view of the “Biosphere.”
-Lots of narrow side roads for ATVs, UTVs and dirt bikes to explore.
-Dispersed shady camp spots along the first part of the trail, or camp in Forest Service Peppersauce Campground just east of start.
-Thanks to the Tucson Rough Riders 4×4 Club for making repairs on the trail; otherwise it would likely be closed.
+Great views on a clear day, including a distant view of the “Biosphere” experimental structure.
+Lots of narrow side roads for ATVs, UTVs, and dirt bikes to explore.
+Dispersed shady camp spots along the first part of the trail, or camp in Peppersauce Forest Service Campground just east of start.
+Thanks to the Tucson Rough Riders 4×4 Club for maintaining this trail.

 Submitted by Bart